Craig Bellamy: Early life

 Craig Douglas Bellamy was born on 13 July 1979 at the University Hospital of Wales in Cardiff, the second of three boys born to Douglas and Angela Bellamy.
-At the time, the family lived on Swinton Street near the Splott district of the city, a traditionally working-class environment.
+At the time, the family lived on Swinton Street in the Splott district of the city, a traditionally working-class environment.
 Bellamy's mother worked as a cleaner and his father worked at the nearby Allied Steel and Wire site that overlooked the family home, where he remained until the plant's closure in 2002.
 With both his parents working full-time, Bellamy spent most of his school holidays at his paternal grandmother's home in Adamsdown.
 He suffers from asthma; as a child he made frequent visits to hospital to manage the condition.
 At the age of five, Bellamy and his family moved to the eastern suburb of Trowbridge, which is part of a council estate built in the 1960s.

 Bellamy's father was a keen football fan who supported Cardiff City and Bellamy's first experience of professional football was watching a Football League Fourth Division match between Cardiff and Newport County at Cardiff's home ground Ninian Park during the 1987–88 season, which Cardiff won 4–0.
 His father played amateur football for local Cardiff-based sides; Bellamy described him as a "sluggish right-back".
 Bellamy's interest in the sport grew rapidly; he regularly attended Cardiff City matches at Ninian Park and played in a park near his home with his older brother Paul and his friends.
 Bellamy credits playing against older children as making him "into a better player very quickly".